Iraqi Jews in Israel: The British Mandate of Iraq

-Zionism during the British Mandate
+Zionism in British Mandate Iraq

-In the 1920s, after Britain conquered Iraq from the Ottoman Empire, transportation between Iraq and Palestine became much more common.
-Although at this point Iraqi Zionists were mostly unorganized, they were well funded by a few wealthy philanthropists.
-In 1920, the first major Zionist organization was founded under the name "Jewish Literacy Society."
+The extend of Zionist in Iraq begun from 1920 when the first major Zionist organization was founded under the name "Jewish Literacy Society."
 It published a Hebrew and Judeo-Arabic journal called Yeshurun.
-On March 5, 1921, a branch of the Jewish Literary Society founded a separate Zionist association known as "The Mesopotamian Zionist Society."
+Then on March 5, 1921, a branch of the Jewish Literary Society founded a separate Zionist association known as "The Mesopotamian Zionist Society."
 A revived "Zionist Association of Baghdad" would later merge with this Society in 1924.

 In contrast to the elite class of Iraqi Jews who remained unattracted to Zionism, it received considerable support from poorer Jewish citizens who demonstrated their support in multiple public gatherings.
 These demonstrations led to condemnations by British officials and Arab authorities who warned against public activities.
 Until 1929, there was no official ban against their activities and Zionist organizations continued to exist discreetly.
-In 1923, a branch of Keren Hayesod was established in Baghdad.
-Reuben Battat, an Iraqi-Jewish judge, handed a decision down in favor of allowing a property transfer from Jewish philanthropist Gourji Shemtov to the Keren Hayesod in 1923.
-This decision was used against him 26 years later, when he was sentenced to three years in prison on charges of being a Zionist.

 Alfred Mond's 1928 visit to Baghdad led to the first anti-Zionist demonstration in the city.
 Multiple Jews were injured in attacks related to the protests.
 There were other short lived Zionist organizations such as "Agudat Ahi'ever" (1929), "Histadrut ha-No-ar ha-Ivri" (1929), and "Maccabi" (1929–1930).
 Palestinian Jewish teachers were brought in to teach Hebrew and Jewish history.
-Some AIU schools in Baghdad during this time organized Hebrew literary societies which promoted Zionism.
+Some schools of the Alliance Israélite Universelle in Baghdad during this time organised Hebrew literary societies which promoted Zionism.
 After the 1929 riots, the Iraqi government began a campaign against Zionism.
 Palestinian Jewish teachers were expelled, and Iraqi Zionist leaders were arrested.

+The Independent Kingdom of Iraq

+The situation of Iraqi Jews became particularly unstable after the end of the British Mandate in 1932, particularly during the tenure of Prime Minister Nuri al-Said under King Ghazi of Iraq, who endorsed the Palestinian revolution against Israeli military factions.
+Following the death of King Ghazi of Iraq and the ascension of King Abd al-Ilah, various political and military movements emerged, with Iraqi groups supporting the Palestinian cause, which would ultimately impact the future of the Jewish community in Iraq.